microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - Observe the new workload duration.

-The workload duration from **sqlworkload.cmd** should now be much less and somewhere ~20 seconds.
+The workload duration from **sqlworkload.cmd** should now be much less and somewhere ~30 seconds to 1 minute.

 - Observe Query Store reports